17th Annual Fran Achen

 17th Annual Fran Achen Juried Photography Exhibition

-The exhibition commemorates the life of Fran Achen and his positive impact on the Whitewater community as both photographer and high school teacher.
-It consists of two side-by-side exhibitions, one physical and one digital, both displayed in the Cultural Arts Center Gallery, 402 W. Main Street in Whitewater, Wisconsin.
+The exhibition commemorates the life of Fran Achen and his positive impact on the Whitewater community as both a photographer and a high school teacher.
+Hosted at the Cultural Arts Center Gallery, this event celebrates Fran's legacy by helping us all see the world through fresh eyes.

 Two Divisions (Salons)